AragornKnight007/HIRA_CHAT/README.md

 ```
 ## License

-This project is licensed under the [Your License] License - see the LICENSE.md file for details.
+This project is licensed under the [MIT License] - see the LICENSE file for details.